sperez4mba/jersey2-spring4-example/README.md

 based on Spring 3, and doesn't allow a precise control of JAX-RS filter, resources registration.
 This fork intends to remedies to that.

-The original tet still apply :
+Yet the original text still apply :

 > There are Jersey - Spring integrated examples out there using `web.xml` configuration,
 > but I haven't found many that used all Java configurations.
 It may be due to the fact